sonali11512/ultimate-slideshow/README.md

 ## Description ##

-This is my submission for rtCamp Plugin Assignment(2-a)
+This is my submission for Plugin Assignment(2-a)

 ###  Admin-Side: